red/red/README.md

         $ red -c -t Darwin hello.red
         $ red -c -t Linux-ARM hello.red

-**The command-line options are:**
+**The command-line syntax is:**

-    red [options] [file]
+    red [command] [options] [file]

-**[file]**

-Any Red or Red/System source file.
-If no file and no option is provided, the graphical console will be launched.
-If a file with no option is provided, the file will be simply run by the interpreter (*it is expected to be a Red script with no Red/System code*).
+[file]: any Red or Red/System source file.
+If no file and no option is provided, the graphical interactive console will be launched.
+If a file with no option is provided, the file will be simply run by the interpreter (it is expected to be a Red script with no Red/System code).

-**[options]**

-    --cli                          : Run the command-line REPL instead of the graphical console.
+Note: On Non-Windows platforms, the REPL runs by default in CLI mode.
+But on Windows, the default is to run in GUI mode.
+To run it in the command line mode, invoke the red binary with the option `--cli`.

+[options]:

-    -c, --compile                  : Forces generation of an executable in the working folder.
+    -c, --compile                  : Generate an executable in the working folder, using libRedRT. (developement mode)

     -d, --debug, --debug-stabs     : Compile source file in debug mode.
 STABS is supported for Linux targets.